Oghuz Turks: Social units

-Homeland in Transoxiana
+Homeland in Central Asia

-In the 700s, the Oghuz Turks made a new home and domain for themselves in the area between the Caspian and Aral seas, a region that is often referred to as Transoxiana, the western portion of Turkestan.
+In the 700s, the Oghuz Turks made a new home and domain for themselves in the area between the Caspian and Aral seas and the northwest part of Transoxania, along the Syr Darya river.
 They had moved westward from the Altay mountains passing through the Siberian steppes and settled in this region, and also penetrated into southern Russia and the Volga from their bases in west China.
 In the 11th century, the Oghuz Turks adopted Arabic script, replacing the Old Turkic alphabet.

-In his accredited 11th-century treatise titled Diwan Lughat al-Turk, Karakhanid scholar Mahmud of Kashgar mentioned five Oghuz cities named Sabran, Sitkün, Qarnaq, Suğnaq, and Qaraçuq (the last of which was also known to Kashgari as Farab, now Otrar; situated near the Karachuk mountains to its east).
-The extension from the Karachuk Mountains towards the Caspian Sea (Transoxiana) was called the "Oghuz Steppe Lands" from where the Oghuz Turks established trading, religious and cultural contacts with the Abbasid Arab caliphate who ruled to the south.
+In his accredited 11th-century treatise titled Diwan Lughat al-Turk, Karakhanid scholar Mahmud of Kashgar mentioned five Oghuz cities named Sabran, Sitkün, Qarnaq, Suğnaq, and Qaraçuq (the last of which was also known to Kashgari as Farab, now Otrar; situated near the Karachuk Mountains to its east).
+The extension from the Karachuk Mountains towards the Caspian Sea was called the "Oghuz Steppe Lands" from where the Oghuz Turks established trading, religious and cultural contacts with the Abbasid Arab caliphate who ruled to the south.
 This is around the same time that they first converted to Islam and renounced their Tengriism belief system.
-The Arab historians mentioned that the Oghuz Turks in their domain in Transoxiana were ruled by a number of kings and chieftains.
+The Arab historians mentioned that the Oghuz Turks were ruled by a number of kings and chieftains.

 It was in this area that they later founded the Seljuk Empire, and it was from this area that they spread west into western Asia and eastern Europe during Turkic migrations from the 9th until the 12th century.
 The founders of the Ottoman Empire were also Oghuz Turks.

-Poetry and literature
+Literature and poetry

-Oghuz Turkish literature includes the famous Book of Dede Korkut which was UNESCO's 2000 literary work of the year, as well as the Oghuzname, Battalname, Danishmendname, Köroğlu epics which are part of the literary history of Azerbaijanis, Turks of Turkey and Turkmens.
-The modern and classical literature of Azerbaijan, Turkey and Turkmenistan are also considered Oghuz literature since it was produced by their descendants.

-The Book of Dede Korkut is a valuable collection of epics and stories, bearing witness to the language, the way of life, religions, traditions, and social norms of the Oghuz Turks in Azerbaijan, Turkey, Iran (West Azerbaijan, Golestan) and parts of Central Asia including Turkmenistan.
+Book of Dede Korkut

+The Book of Dede Korkut is a seminal collection of epic tales originating from the Oghuz Turks.
+Comprising twelve stories, the narratives encapsulate themes of heroism, morality, and social norms prevalent among the nomadic Oghuz.
+The tales were transmitted orally before being compiled into manuscripts in the 15th century.
+The character Dede Korkut serves as a sage and bard, linking the stories together and offering wisdom to the protagonists.
+The epics provide insights into the Oghuz way of life, including their customs, conflicts, and the transition from pre-Islamic beliefs to Islamic faith.

+Epic of Koroghlu

+The Epic of Koroghlu narrates the adventures of the hero Koroghlu, who seeks to avenge his father's blinding by a corrupt ruler.
+This tale emphasizes themes of justice, resistance against tyranny, and the valorization of the common folk.
+The epic has been preserved in various Turkic cultures, including Azerbaijani, Turkish, and Turkmen traditions, often performed by bards known as ashiks or bagshys.

+Imadaddin Nasimi

+Imadaddin Nasimi (1369–1417) is recognized as a pivotal figure in Turkic literature, particularly for his contributions to Azerbaijani classical poetry.
+Writing in Oghuz Turkic, Persian, and Arabic, Nasimi's works delve into themes of mysticism, humanism, and the nature of existence.
+His poetry significantly influenced subsequent generations and helped shape the literary traditions of the region.